 Note that you should always shut your computer down by choosing the Shut down command as this will help prevent hard disk or system problems.
-Right-click the Power item in the Start Menu and select Shut down.
-If you want to add Hibernate/Sleep to the Power Menu see "Adding Hibernate/Sleep to the Power Menu" on page 3 - 11.
+Use the Power term in the Start Menu and select Shut down

-You can also use the context menu (right-click the Start Menu ! icon or press the Windows logo ! + X key combination) to Sign out, Sleep, Hibernate, Shut down, and Restart.
+You can also use the context menu (right-click the Start Menu icon or press the Windows logo + X key combination) to Sign out, Sleep, Hibernate, Shut down, and Restart.